dafediegogean/ecommerce-manufacturer-service/README.md

 > **ecommerce-manufacturer-service**

-Microservice responsible for providing a list or singular manufacturer.
+Microservice responsible for providing a list or individual manufacturer.

 ## Installation